 If you're completing your FAFSA for the first time, you'll want to compare financial aid offers from all the schools where you're accepted, and make the best decision for you and your family.
 If you're a returning student, schedule a meeting with the office of financial aid right away.
 Colleges want to retain and graduate their students, so they are often able to work with you to find a solution.

-You need a Federal Student Aid ID (FSA ID) to start your financial aid process.
-Even if you previously had a Federal Student Aid PIN, you will need a new FSA ID to complete this year's FAFSA (don't worry, you can link your information from your PIN).
-You can create an FSA ID before you even begin the college application process; visit the Federal Student Aid website to get your FSA ID.
+You, and anyone else contributing information to your FAFSA, need a Federal Student Aid ID (FSA ID) to start and complete your FAFSA.
+You can create an FSA ID before you even begin the college application process; visit the Federal Student Aid website to create your FSA ID and begin your FAFSA.

 Check out our video on everything you want to know about financial aid: